tarantool/cartridge/rst/cartridge_admin.rst

     |nbsp|

+*   Expelled instances:

+    * **warning**: "Replicaset ... has expelled instance ... in box.space._cluster" -
+      when instance was expelled from replicaset, but still remains in box.space._cluster;

 *   Deprecated space format:

     * **warning**: "Instance ... has spaces with deprecated format: space1, ..."

+*   Raft issues:

+    * **warning**: "Raft leader idle is 10.000 on ... .
+      Is raft leader alive and connection is healthy?"

 *   Custom issues (defined by user):